mphuget/nodejs-api-auth-backend/README.md

 One of the first step when developing a Node.js project, especially a REST API server, is to be able to accept requests from clients and authenticate the users whether to only give access to whom granted or to record the use.
+Apart from usual actions (sign up/in/out), it is possible to protect routes (see profile routes) with passport

 ## Features